Sudoite/ctf-writeups/README.md

 5. [SpyFi](./PicoCTF2018/crypto/SpyFi) (PicoCTF 2018): a chosen plaintext attack on AES using Electronic Code Book (ECB) mode.

+6. [Smallsign](./PicoCTF2017/smallsign) (PicoCTF 2017): forge an RSA signature using a chosen plaintext attack by taking advantage of smooth numbers.

 #### RSA

 1. [Super Safe RSA 2](./PicoCTF2018/crypto/SuperSafeRSA2) (PicoCTF 2018): an application of Weiner's attack in the case of small `d`.